-From 2003 to 2021, there were five defaults across two transactions, out of the 93 long-term ratings we assigned, translating to a 5.4% default rate overall.
-The SC Cash Flow CDO of CDOs subsector has the highest lifetime default rate of 44.4%, while the SC Cash Flow Corporate Bond Collateralized Bond Obligation (CBO) subsector has a default rate of 5.3%.
+From 2003 to 2023, there were five defaults across two transactions out of the 95 long-term ratings we assigned, translating into a 5.3% default rate overall.
+The SC Cash Flow CDO of CDOs subsector has the highest lifetime default rate of 44.4%, while the SC Cash Flow Corporate Bond CBO subsector has a default rate of 5.3%.
 We attribute the weaker credit performance of these subsectors largely to the credit quality deterioration of referenced global corporate obligors during 2008 and 2009.

-Subsectors' rating transition rates varied by vintage year, and the year the transaction was issued (see table 7).
-Most transactions were originated in 2005 and 2006, and all the defaults were in a single 2005 vintage transaction.
-The 2008 default of a SC corporate bond CBO, which was also the only origination in 2008, makes it the only vintage with a 100% default rate.
+Subsectors' rating transition rates varied by vintage year, the year the transaction was issued (see table 7).
+Most transactions were originated in 2007, 2004, and 2006 (62% of ratings), and a majority of the defaults were in a single 2005 vintage transaction.
+The default of the only origination in 2008 of a SC corporate bond CBO makes it the only vintage with a 100% default rate.

-Taiwan Ratings' Structured Finance Transition And Default Summary, Original-To-Current (2003-2021)
+Taiwan Ratings Corp.
+Structured Finance Transition And Default Summary, Original-To-Current, 2003-2023